UFC’s ‘BMF’ title returns as Dustin Poirier fights Justin Gaethje for vacant belt

 In Poirier’s last fight, the “Diamond” submitted Michael Chandler in November, a year after Gaethje outpointed “Iron Mike”.
 Gaethje most recently fought at UFC 286 in March, narrowly outpointing Rafael Fiziev.

-Reigning lightweight champion Islam Makhachev is due to return to the ring in October, potentially against the winner of Poirier vs Gaethje 2.
+The winner of Poirier vs Gaethje 2 may emerge as the next challenger for reigning lightweight champion Islam Makhachev, who is due to return to the ring in October.

 In the co-main event of UFC 291, Alex Pereira will take on Jan Blachowicz.
 The bout marks Pereira’s light-heavyweight debut in his first fight since losing the middleweight title to Israel Adesanya.
 Meanwhile, Blachowicz is a former light-heavyweight champion.